 For ethics and integrity compliance data, we have applied a more limited scope.
-Compliance data are reported for the employees of Saudi Basic Industries Corporation and its wholly owned affiliates, but not for employees of SABIC's non-wholly owned manufacturing joint ventures (or affiliates) in the Kingdom of Saudi Arabia.
+Compliance data are reported for the employees of SABIC and its wholly owned affiliates, but not for employees of SABIC's non-wholly owned manufacturing joint ventures (or affiliates) in the Kingdom of Saudi Arabia.

-Supply chain includes interactions outside SABIC fenceline.
+Supply chain includes interactions outside of SABIC.
 The reporting boundary for supply chain upstream of SABIC includes the supply chain for purchased feedstock and materials or services that are procured for the financially consolidated sites.

-Downstream product impacts (transport, product stewardship) are reported for all products sold by SABIC (including from JV partners if SABIC is responsible for selling).
+Downstream product impacts (transport, product stewardship) are reported for all products sold by SABIC (including from joint venture partners if SABIC is responsible for selling).